 victoria fashion week: Strike Midnight

 In October, our team took on an unimaginable project designing, producing and orchestrating Strike Midnight: Victoria’s Premiere Fashion Party—the first event of its kind in Victoria.
 Inspired by after-hours parties that happen in iconic public spaces in large cities, Strike Midnight offered an exclusive experience for the fashion-forward, the culture lovers, the avant-garde and the cosmopolitan to come together to look spectacular and toast to the fashion scene right here in our “big little city.”
 We stretched our organizational and creative muscles, pulling off not only the organizational aspects of the event (sponsorship, marketing, models, designers, rentals, etc.) but also the creation of one of the biggest installations we have ever attempted: a 20' x 25' tesselated backdrop designed by Andrew using algorithmic code and built using locally reclaimed laser-cut cardboard.
 We were thrilled the event was a success and learned so much about what our team is capable of.
-In the end, since our focus is not in event planning, we parted ways with Victoria Fashion Week (as well as Nathalie, who will be taking on the production from here).

 Introducing: Woodrift & Co.